-- 1. Adjust room thermostat above room temperatures. - Open shut-off valves at tank and in oil supply line to the burner. - Turn on power to the unit.
+- 1. Adjust room thermostat above room temperatures. - Open shut-off valves at tank and in oil supply line to the burner. - 3.
+Turn on power to the unit.
 If burner does not start immediately, push reset buttons on burner motor and primary control. - 4.
 For units installed on a single pipe system, vent air from fuel unit and oil supply lines immediately after the burner motor starts.
 Vent air by opening bleeder valve on fuel unit until oil appears clear (no foam), then close tightly.
 Ignition should occur as soon as bleeder valve is closed.

 If the air cannot be vented and ignition established within 15 seconds, the primary control will "lockout" and shut off the burner.
 If this happens, wait several minutes to make sure the heat exchanger is cool then push red reset button on primary control.
 Repeat venting procedure until ignition has been established.
+NOTE: Beckett primary controls have a special "Pump Prime" mode that can be used on start up to prevent lock out.
+See "Priming the Pump" in the Beckett control literature.